mootools/mootools-core/Docs/Native/Event.md

 ### Notes:

-- Accessing event.page / event.client requires an XHTML doctype.
+- Accessing event.page / event.client requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).
 - Every event added with addEvent gets the mootools method automatically, without the need to manually instance it.